Phase portraits and the bifurcation set for the three-vortex interaction system: Phase portraits

-In addition to the topology of the phase surface, the existence of fixed points, and their stability, the global dynamics depends on the topology of the trajectories and especially on the connecting orbit.
-When the solution is confined to a spheroid, all trajectories are bounded, while in the hyperboloid cases, some trajectories are unbounded in certain cases.
-The phase-space topology also depends on the connections between saddles.
-In this section, we display representative phase planes in all regions of the diagram and on the boundaries between the regions.
-We start by displaying the cases along the symmetry line $\Gamma_1=\Gamma_2$.

-By a straightforward rescaling of the circulations, we may assume $\gamma_1=1$, in which case the distinction between the absolute circulations $\Gamma_i$ and scaled circulations defined by Eq.~\eqref{eta_def} disappears.
-To keep the notation consistent with the equations for the equilibria and singularities, we use $\Gamma_i$ in what follows.
+The dynamics occur on a symplectic leaf that may be either an ellipsoid or a hyperboloid, depending on the triplet of circulation values.
+In the former case, all trajectories are bounded since the leaf is compact.
+In the latter, we find that unbounded trajectories are possible only when the circulations satisfy an additional algebraic condition.
+Understanding the phase-plane dynamics also requires understanding how heteroclinic orbits connecting saddle points divide the leaves into non-overlapping regions.

-In this section, we assume $\Gamma_1 = \Gamma_2 =\frac{1-\Gamma_3}{2} $, corresponding to points on the vertical symmetry axis in Fig.~\ref{fig:trilinear}.
-We consider a sequence of points labeled \textbf{a--j} to demonstrate how the global phase space topology changes with changing $\Gamma_3.$ The fixed points and singularities for this case are derived in Sec.~\ref{sec:equilateral_equilibria} and ~\ref{sec:Gamma23}.
-Along this symmetry line, the phase space is a spheroid for $\Gamma_3>0$ and becomes a hyperboloid for $\Gamma_3<0$.
-The phase surface is bounded in the former case, so all orbits are also necessarily bounded.
-In the latter, the phase surface is unbounded, but all orbits are bounded for almost all values of the circulations and the angular impulse $\Theta$.
+In this section, we plot phase portraits at a sequence of points labeled \textbf{a}--\textbf{h} along the line \(\Gamma_1 = \Gamma_2 =\frac{1-\Gamma_3}{2}\), the vertical symmetry axis in Fig.~\ref{fig:trilinear}.
+Along this axis, the phase space is a hyperboloid for \(\Gamma_3<0\) and an ellipsoid for \(\Gamma_3>0\).
+In the former case, the phase surface is unbounded, but all orbits are bounded except for values of the circulations and \(\Theta\) satisfying additional algebraic conditions.
 We note the few cases where unbounded orbits exist.

-We plot a sequence of phase space diagrams for varying values of $\Gamma_3$ along the symmetry line, depicting the equilibria and singularities derived in Sec.~\ref{sec:Gamma23}, the separatrix orbits emerging from any hyperbolic equilibria, and a family of periodic orbits organized by these separatrices.
+The phase surface is bounded in the latter, ellipsoidal case, as are all orbits.
+In addition to marking the equilibria and singularities, we plot the separatrix orbits emerging from any hyperbolic equilibria, and families of periodic orbits organized by these separatrices.

-The variables $X$ and $Y$ defined by Eq.~\eqref{muXYZ} have simple geometric interpretations that will help us understand these phase space diagrams.
-First, consider Eq.~\eqref{jacobi_coordinates}.
-Referring to Figure~\ref{fig:Jacobi}, the complex variable $Z_1$ corresponds to the vector pointing from vortex two to vortex one, and $Z_2$ to the vector from vortex three to the center of circulation of the first two vortices along the symmetry line $\Gamma_1 = \Gamma_2$, it lies halfway between these two vortices.
-The variable $Y$ equals the signed area of the parallelogram formed by these two vectors and thus vanishes when the three vortices are collinear.
-The variable $X$ is the dot product of these two vectors and thus vanishes when they are orthogonal, which occurs when the triangle is isosceles with vortex three adjacent to the two equal sides.
-Note that when $\Gamma_1 \neq \Gamma_2$, this orthogonality does not imply the triangle is isosceles.